What we believe about pastoral care

-Examples of approaches and practices that promote contextual wellbeing include our vertical whānau group system, our House system, peer support, assemblies and year level meetings, whole school wellbeing initiatives led by our Senior Executive, Year 13 Wellbeing Day and Year 12 Wellbeing programme.
+Examples of approaches and practices that promote contextual wellbeing include our vertical whānau group system, our House system, peer support, assemblies and year level meetings, whole school wellbeing initiatives led by our Senior Executive, our Tuakana-Teina relationships and Year 12 Wellbeing programme.

 Key Pastoral Staff

 We have four deans, each responsible for certain year levels.
 Our deans oversee year level initiatives and more challenging or ongoing pastoral care issues with students.
-Deans hold regular year level meetings with students during Hapori time on Wednesday mornings, email parents from each year level once a term regarding general year level issues and meet with students or whānau when necessary.
+In the junior school we have additional support with an assistant dean at Year 7 - 8, and at Year 9 - 10.
+Deans hold regular year level meetings with students during Hapori time on Friday mornings, email parents from each year level once a term regarding general year level issues and meet with students or whānau when necessary.
 Deans will often be in the Wellbeing area during the school day to help students who need additional support.

-The principal, Ms Jeanette Duffy, and the deputy principals, Ms Cindy Ford and Mrs Philippa Carter, are also part of the pastoral care team, meeting regularly with pastoral staff and supporting students and whānau when needed.
+The principal, Ms Jeanette Duffy, the deputy principals, Ms Cindy Ford and Mrs Philippa Carter, and assistant principal, Mr Chris Hosnell, are also part of the pastoral care team, meeting regularly with pastoral staff and supporting students and whānau when needed.

 Year 11 and 12 Dean